Ramsi Woodcock

 In Personalizing Prices to Redistribute Wealth in Antitrust and Public Utility Rate Regulation, 2022 Wis.
 L. Rev. 1407 (2022), I showed how antitrust enforcers and public utility rate regulators could take the third approach, that of regulating the personalized prices charged by firms to achieve a more just distribution of wealth, without enforcers or regulators exceeding their statutory mandates.
 I also provided conditions under which compelling the personalizing of lower prices to consumers is efficient.
 The broad leeway in picking antitrust remedies to maximize consumer welfare that is traditionally given enforcers by courts would make such regulated personalized pricing a permissible antitrust remedy.
 Rate regulators’ long history of using their mandates to redistribute wealth between different groups of consumers supports their use of personalized pricing to redistribute wealth as well.

-In The Efficient Queue and the Case against Surge Pricing,105 Iowa L. Rev. 1759 (2020) (which appeared in draft form and under the title “The Efficient Queue and the Case against Dynamic Pricing” due in part to publisher bungling—the link is to the corrected version), I turned my attention to a related form of data-driven pricing: surge pricing, in which firms use digital pricing systems to raise prices instantaneously in response to surges in demand.
+In The Case against Surge Pricing, 75 U.C.
+L.J. ___ (2025) (forthcoming), I return to the personalized pricing thread in my work by considering a related form of data-driven pricing: surge pricing, in which firms use digital pricing systems to raise prices instantaneously in response to surges in demand.
 Surge pricing can be very profitable because it takes place faster than competitors are able to increase output in response to the surge in demand, and therefore faster than competitors are able to compete prices back down.

-I showed that, contrary to the claims of the increasing number of businesses, from Uber to Disney World, that engage in the practice, surge pricing is not necessary to create an incentive for the market to increase output in response to surges in demand.
+I show that, contrary to the claims of the increasing number of businesses, from Uber to Disney World, that engage in the practice, surge pricing is not necessary to create an incentive for the market to increase output in response to surges in demand.
 In the information age, selling out of inventory provides just as powerful a signal to the market to produce more.
 I argued that surge pricing is akin to price fixing in that, like price fixing, it enhances the ability of firms to exploit pre-existing market power—power created by shortages incident to demand surges in the case of surge pricing and power created by tacit collusion in the case of price fixing.
 It follows that the antitrust laws, which categorically prohibit price fixing, can prohibit surge pricing as well.

-In a series of academic essays and Op-Eds, I have applied this basic idea—that selling out in the information age is no less efficient than surge pricing—to a broad range of contexts including price gouging (“Toward a Per Se Rule against Price Gouging,” CPI Antitrust Chron., September 2020, at 49), congestion pricing of vehicular access to city streets (“Congestion Pricing Is Class Warfare.
+In a series of academic essays and Op-Eds, I have already applied this basic idea—that selling out in the information age is no less efficient than surge pricing—to a broad range of contexts including price gouging (“Toward a Per Se Rule against Price Gouging,” CPI Antitrust Chron., September 2020, at 49), congestion pricing of vehicular access to city streets (“Congestion Pricing Is Class Warfare.
 Here’s a Better Idea,” OZY, March 31, 2019), inflation during the pandemic (“The Economics of Shortages,” Law and Political Economy Blog, June 2, 2020—appearing with “The Hidden Shortages of the Market Economy,” Law and Political Economy Blog, June 3, 2020, which provided additional background on the theory) and electricity prices in Texas (“What Those Shocking Texas Power Bills Have in Common with Uber Surges, Broadway Tickets, and Airfare: It’s called marginal-cost pricing, and it isn’t just a red-state problem,” Slate, February 25, 2021).

 Inframarginalism